 - Practice peripheral awareness – maintain focus on driving whilst staying conscious of your breath rhythm throughout the journey

-For public transport users: Try the 4-7-8 breathing technique: inhale for four counts, hold for seven, and exhale for eight.
-This pattern naturally calms your nervous system whilst being completely discrete.
+For public transport users: Try the 4-7-8 breathing technique during your train or bus journey: inhale quietly through your nose for four counts, hold your breath for seven counts, and exhale completely through your mouth for eight counts.
+This pattern naturally calms your nervous system and reduces pre-meeting anxiety whilst being completely discrete among other commuters.

-For walking commuters: Synchronise your breath with your steps, creating a moving meditation that energises rather than depletes.
+For walking commuters: Synchronise your breath with your steps, creating a moving meditation that energises rather than depletes your mental resources before reaching the office.
+Count four steps per inhale and four steps per exhale, allowing this rhythm to create a sense of purposeful momentum rather than rushed urgency.

-These commute practices transform what’s often a stressful transition into valuable preparation time, helping you arrive at work already centred and focused rather than needing to recover from travel stress.
+These commute meditation practices transform what’s often a stressful transition into valuable mental preparation time, helping you arrive at work already centred and focused rather than needing to recover from travel stress.
+Instead of scrolling social media or worrying about your to-do list, you’re actively building resilience and setting positive intentions for your professional day ahead.

 3: Desk meditation techniques for instant stress relief

-Workplace pressure doesn’t wait for convenient moments, which is why having discrete meditation techniques at your fingertips proves invaluable.
-These practices can be performed right at your workspace without drawing attention from colleagues.
+Workplace pressure doesn’t wait for convenient moments, which is why having discrete desk meditation techniques at your fingertips proves invaluable for busy professionals managing multiple deadlines and competing priorities.
+These practices can be performed right at your workspace without drawing attention from colleagues, clients, or supervisors.
+Whether you’re dealing with a difficult email, preparing for a challenging presentation, or feeling overwhelmed by your task list, these techniques provide immediate stress relief in under two minutes.

 The micro-meditation technique involves taking three conscious breaths whilst maintaining your normal seated position.
 Simply close your eyes briefly (or soften your gaze downward) and focus entirely on one complete breath cycle.
 This 30-second reset can dramatically shift your mental state during stressful moments.